 Learning skills for a healthier life

-In New York City, our direct service after school programs are implemented in three strategic formats: Teen Culinary Apprenticeship, Cooks for Health, and Train-the-Trainer.
-In these classes, young people and their families are exposed to a wide variety of fresh food and instruction in the cooking techniques needed to prepare a simple, healthy meal.
+In New York City, our direct service after school programs are implemented in three strategic formats: Teen Culinary Apprenticeship and Cooks for Health.
+In these classes, young people are exposed to a wide variety of fresh food and instruction in the cooking techniques needed to prepare a simple, healthy meal.

 To increase our impact and ensure sustainability, we train teens, young adults, and community partners to implement healthy cooking programs through a training model.
 Through intensive learning, coaching and mentorship, these trainees learn to teach our curriculum, develop classroom management skills, and promote healthy eating habits.

 In Columbia County

 In Columbia County, youth are engaged in every step of the story of food, from seed to plate.
 The Sylvia Center at Katchkie Farm’s on-farm and community-based programs in Columbia County served over 1,500 youth, teens, adults, families, and community members in 2017.

 Full-day programs at Katchkie Farm start with a tour of the greenhouses and farm.
 Later, youth are busy planting seeds, harvesting vegetables, and creating a healthy meal using what they have picked.